 Hearing loss results when an overdose of sound irreversibly injures the hairlike cells in the inner ear.
 Then, like grass that’s been trampled, those cells can’t convert sound waves into signals for the brain to decode.
 Two common effects are reduced sensitivity and unrelenting tinnitus, a.k.a. ringing in the ears.

-With sound, everyday conversation doesn’t produce dangerous levels, but the high-volume settings in which we musicians work compel us to take protective steps, much like workers in noisy factories, or else we risk damaging our ears.
+With sound, everyday conversation doesn’t produce dangerous levels, but the high-volume settings in which we musicians work compel us to take protective steps, much like workers in noisy factories, or else we risk hearing damage.

-Speaking of factories, in the U.S., the government regulations that specify safe sound limits in the workplace don’t apply to the entertainment industries.
+Speaking of factories, in the U.S., the government regulations that specify safe sound limits in workplaces don’t apply to the entertainment industries.
 So it’s up to us musicians to look after ourselves.
-Across the Atlantic, however, noise-at-work regulations became applicable to the entertainment industries in 2008.
+Across the Atlantic, though, noise-at-work regulations became applicable to the entertainment industries in 2008.

 Hearing Conservation Guidelines